 Community Benefit Program

-Kaiser Permanente’s mission is to provide high-quality, affordable health care services and improve the health of our members and the communities we serve.
+Kaiser Permanente’s mission is to provide high-quality, affordable health care services, and to improve the health of our members and the communities we serve.

 We believe good health is a fundamental right shared by all, and we recognize that good health extends beyond the doctor’s office and the hospital.
 Like our approach to medicine, our work in the community is prevention-focused and evidence-based.
 We go beyond traditional corporate philanthropy or grant-making to leverage financial resources with medical research, physician expertise, and clinical practices.